prometheus-net/prometheus-net/README.md

     // determine the routes for the labels.
 You need to call UseRouteDataForHttpMetrics() when
     // the routing data has been determined.
     //
-    // The following two lines are not necessary in an ASP.NET Core 2 project,
+    // ASP.NET Core 3 only - omit these lines with ASP.NET Core 2.
-    // as endpoint routing is an ASP.NET Core 3 feature. app.UseRouting();
+    app.UseRouting();
-    app.UseRouteDataForHttpMetrics(); // Captures the result of the router to enhance metrics with accurate route data.
+    app.UseRouteDataForHttpMetrics();

     // ...
 }